 It’s easy to sit on the toilet for too long trying to go while you’re scrolling through Instagram.
 But sitting too long increases the pressure on the veins in your anus and can cause or worsen hemorrhoids.
 If you are using a fiber supplement, however, you should have a timely toilet time.

 Bonny Is the Best Fiber Supplement for Hemorrhoids

 The best fiber supplement to avoid hemorrhoids is Bonny.
 Many of us don’t consider trying a fiber supplement until it’s too late.
 Fiber is for ALL ages.
 Fiber supplements help you prevent conditions like hemorrhoids and can also even help you get amazing skin!

 Our name Bonny means beautiful in Scottish.
 We believe fiber should look, taste and make you feel beautiful.
-Bonny is available in cravable flavors like Apple Pie, Fresh Strawberry, Chocolate Coffee Swirl and more.
+Bonny is available in amazing flavors like Apple Pie, Fresh Strawberry, Chocolate Coffee Swirl, and more.

 One of the most effective natural health remedies for hemorrhoids is psyllium husk, which, luckily, is one of the main ingredients of Bonny.
 Psyllium is a soluble fiber, making it the perfect supplement to incorporate into your diet to prevent hemorrhoids.